 2. Upon receiving the request, the MMTel Enabler Server validates if the requester is authorized for the request, If the requester is authorized then:

-a) the MMTel Enabler Server utilizes the OMA OneAPI to establish a Third-Party Call session with audio or video media as specified in OMA-TS-REST_NetAPI_ThirdPartyCall.
+a) the MMTel Enabler Server utilizes the OMA Third Party Call API [6] to establish a Third-Party Call session with audio or video media as specified in OMA-TS-REST_NetAPI_ThirdPartyCall.

-b) the MMTel Enabler Server obtains the Session ID from the IMS session established in step a.
+b) the MMTel Enabler Server obtains the OMA API call Session ID corresponding to the IMS session established in step a.

+NOTE: The call session ID attribute in the OMA Third Party Call API is generated by the entity implementing the OMA APIs, which is different from the IMS session Id.

-c) the MMTel Enabler Server utilizes the DC update capability of the IMS core network to add DC media to the existing Third-Party Call Session as specified in 3GPP TS 23.228 [x].
+c) the MMTel Enabler Server utilizes the DC update capability of the IMS core network to add DC media to the existing Third-Party Call Session as specified in 3GPP TS 23.228 [3].

 d) the IMS core network returns the update result.